You want smart political talk without the meltdowns?

 Because if it's across the board, then you get even a bigger bang for your buck.

-And that means that the 20% of Americans that pay all the taxes that they would get a break.
+And that means that the 20% of Americans that pay all the taxes, that they would get a break.

 You know what?

-American f you deserve your money back.
+You deserve your money back.

-And and we're dependent on energy, the lifeblood of our economy, which is the dumbest thing we ever did as a country.
+And we're dependent on energy, the lifeblood of our economy, which is the dumbest thing we ever did as a country.

 Anyway, I want this thing.